EIMI: Background information

-In the book Cummings employs an abstract form of verse comparable to that of Ulysses by James Joyce and uses non-standard sentence structure, punctuation, spacing, and text breaks to evoke a sort of confusion and tension in the reader akin to his own feelings as a non-Russian speaker in the Soviet metropolis.
+In the book, Cummings employs an abstract form of verse comparable to that of Ulysses by James Joyce and uses non-standard sentence structure, punctuation, spacing, and text breaks to evoke a sort of confusion and tension in the reader akin to his own feelings as a non-Russian speaker in the Soviet metropolis.

 In Moscow, Cummings meets up with an acquaintance from his days at Harvard University, Henry Wadsworth Longfellow Dana, a committed Communist then living at the Metropole Hotel.
-Dana showed Cummings around the city and acted as a mentor, attempting — unsuccessfully — to win the apolitical Cummings' sympathies to the Soviet cause before the pair split over political differences.
-While in Moscow Cummings also met Joan London, daughter of novelist Jack London, and her husband, the newspaper correspondent Charles Malamuth.
+Dana showed Cummings around the city and acted as a mentor, attempting—unsuccessfully—to win the apolitical Cummings' sympathies to the Soviet cause before the pair split over political differences.
+While in Moscow, Cummings also met Joan London, daughter of novelist Jack London, and her husband, the newspaper correspondent Charles Malamuth.

 The theme of the work deals with Cummings' growing disappointment with the squalor and inefficiency he saw in the USSR, as well as the lack of intellectual and artistic freedom he observed.
-In it, he described the Soviet Union as an “uncircus of noncreatures.”
-Lenin's tomb, in which the late dictator’s preserved body is on display, especially revolted Cummings and inspired him to create the most impassioned writing in the book.
-In tracing the course of his 35-day trip through the Soviet Union, Cummings made frequent allusions to Dante’s Inferno and its story of a descent into Hell, equating the two journeys.
+In it, he described the Soviet Union as an "uncircus of noncreatures."
+Lenin's tomb, in which his preserved body is on display, especially revolted Cummings and inspired him to create the most dynamic writing in the book.
+In tracing the course of his 35-day trip through the Soviet Union, Cummings made frequent allusions to Dante's Inferno and its story of a descent into Hell, equating the two journeys.
 For some time after the publication of Eimi, Cummings had a difficult time getting his poetry published.
 The overwhelmingly left-wing publishers of the time refused to accept his work.
-Cummings had to resort to self-publishing several volumes of his work during the later 1930s.
+Cummings had to self-publish several volumes of his work during the later 1930s.